 Gender: At least two (2) men and two (2) women.

 The algorithm takes into account the current makeup of the board to determine which attributes are needed to meet our representation goals.
 The most important attribute is region, followed by wing type and then age and gender.

 Candidates are ranked by the number of votes they received in the election.
 Then, the algorithm begins filling the board seats based on the representation goals, beginning with region.
-For example, if the current board already represented all regions except for region 4, the algorithm would select the candidate from region 4 who received the most votes, making them the first new board member.
+For example, if the current board already represented all regions except for Region 4, the algorithm would select the candidate from Region 4 who received the most votes, making them the first new board member.
 Next, the algorithm would look at wing type.
-If the current board needed 2 paraglider pilots to fulfill the goal of at least 3 current hang glider and 3 current paraglider pilots, the algorithm would next select the two paraglider pilots with the highest number of votes (regardless of other diversity factors, and not counting the director who was previously selected in the regional representation step).
+If the current board needed two (2) paraglider pilots to fulfill the goal of at least three (3) current hang glider and three (3) current paraglider pilots, the algorithm would next select the two paraglider pilots with the highest number of votes (regardless of other diversity factors, and not counting the director who was previously selected in the regional representation step).
 Although a higher number of votes gives candidates a greater chance of being selected for the board, this process means that candidates with the most votes may not always become directors based on other representation factors.

 For a more detailed explanation of the representation algorithm, please see this video or Article VII of USHPA's bylaws.

 We welcome all interested members to run for the board of directors, but members can contribute to USHPA in other ways as well.
 The board relies on USHPA committees, including Competition, Accident Review, Safety and Training, Towing, Site Development, and more to discuss, propose, and help implement USHPA policies and programs.
 If you're interested in contributing to the future of free flight, please volunteer!